 To get a better understanding of this project, our marketing manager, Kristyn, interviewed Julie Mach, the Conservation Director at CMC who has been leading the charge on all things CMC RIMS.

-Before we dive in to our conversation with Julie:
+Before we dive into our conversation with Julie:

-• Anyone, anywhere can download the CMC RIMS mobile app for free to record data as they are using recreational areas.
+Anyone, anywhere can download the CMC RIMS mobile app for free to record data as they are using recreational areas.
 To utilize the app you must complete a brief 20 minute online training course.

-• If you are in Colorado, mark your calendars: May 16th is Colorado Public Lands Day!
+If you are in Colorado, mark your calendars: May 16th is Colorado Public Lands Day!
 Julie and the CMC team are launching a RIMS data collection blitz between May 16 – Memorial Day, May 25.
 CMC’s goal is to get over 300 new users to download the app and collect data on visitor use during the COVID-19 pandemic.
 The data will help land managers understand where and how people are recreating while social distancing.
 Visit CMC’s Facebook event page to participate and learn more.

 We’d love to hear you explain CMC RIMS in your own words.
 What does the data mean for CMC and why is it important?